 Bookworms Unite!
 The Caltech Alumni Association offers an online book club for Caltech alumni and the Caltech community including Associates and parents.
 A new book will be chosen every other month by our alumni, faculty, or staff hosts.
 Hosts, along with our team, will post interesting and thought-provoking questions on our private discussion boards which are always open.
 You can chat, participate, and add to the conversation whenever it is convenient for you.
 You do not have to read every book--there are no tests or quizzes here.
 Sign up, create your profile and you’re ready.

 by the book - book club host profile

-Q. What are you reading or listening to now?
+Q. What are you reading right now?

 Q. What was the most influential book you have read?

 A. Planet of the Blind, a memoir by Stephen Kuusisto.
 Truly inspiring.